A Typical Day for Support Staff

 Put simply, both your morning and afternoon will be spent in your area, whether that’s gathering content if you’re part of the media team, facilitating a program with counselors to help if you’re a program coordinator, running the Camp Store if you’re a camp store manager, gathering mail or answering the phones if you’re in the office, saddling and grooming our horses if you’re on barn crew, driving to the Outpost if you’re on CheDOT, or another duty specific to your position.
 Support staff most often work independently in their own area under the direction of their supervisor.

-As your morning winds down, we have lunch at noon and after, most of our support staff are able to take a rest hour.
-This is a time for relaxation in your cabin or around camp where you can write, nap, read, and play cards or other games.
-This is also a great time for you too to catch your breath!
-Following rest hour, you will likely jump right back into your duties for the day.
-If you’re on program, however, you’ll start around 2:00PM with your afternoon program group as units end rest hour around 1:45PM.
-Program then ends around 4:15PM.
-Many support staff afternoons begin to relax around 5:00PM as camp and unit life moves into free time; nevertheless, some positions work later than others depending on your job’s responsibilities.
+As your morning winds down, we have lunch at noon.
+After lunch, most support staff jump right back into their duties for the afternoon.
+If you’re working in program, you’ll start around 1:00 PM as units begin their afternoon activities.
+Program then ends around 3:00 PM, after which support staff will continue their responsibilities before winding down around 5:00 PM as camp and unit life moves into free time.
+Nevertheless, some positions work later than others depending on job responsibilities.
 Dinner for all is at 6:00PM again in the dining hall unless we have a Thursday or Sunday night cookout.

 Due to the nature of being on support staff and not living with campers, most have free time and are off in the evenings.
 Some nights do require different support staff positions to stay later.
 Because support staff don’t have an assigned unit, you are free to join a campfire – evening program – with any unit assuming you’ve received permission from the campfire counselor and/or directing staff.
 And trust us, the campers love to see you at campfires!
 We also offer various support staff campfires (like a cookout at Rockstock, drive up Trail Ridge, or horseback ride) throughout the summer for you to partake in.
 To end the night, we have Friendship Circle where we sing the support staff song and taps, and then it’s off to bed.